 Convergent validity

-Convergent validity defined as “the extent to which a measure correlates positively with an alternative measure of the same construct” (Hair Jr et al., 2021, p.
+Convergent validity is defined as “the extent to which a measure correlates positively with an alternative measure of the same construct” (Hair Jr et al., 2021, p.
 112).
 In order to examine the convergent validity, we calculated the average variance extracted (AVE) of each variable.
-As can be seen in Table 3, the AVE’s values are higher than 0.5 and met the threshold recommended by Wong (2013).
-So, we can argue that convergent validity was supported.
+As can be seen in Table 3, the AVE values were higher than 0.5 and met the threshold recommended by Wong (2013).
+Therefore, we can argue that convergent validity was supported.

 Discriminant validity

 Ab Hamid et al. (2017, p.
-2) have defined discriminant validity as “the extent in which the construct is actually differing from one another empirically”.
-In order to examine the discriminant validity, we used Fornell and Larcker (1981) test.
-Table 4 presents the results of this test.
-As can be seen in Table 4 the square root of each variable’s AVE (bolded in the diagonal) are higher than the correlation with any other variable.
+2) defined discriminant validity as “the extent in which the construct is actually differing from one another empirically.”
+In order to examine the discriminant validity, we used Fornell and Larcker’s (1981) test.
+Table 4 presents the results.
+As can be seen in Table 4, the square root of each variable’s AVE (bolded in the diagonal) is higher than the correlation with any other variable.
 Therefore, we can assume that discriminant validity was achieved.

 Table 4.
 Results of Fornell-Larcker test